Friday, May 18, 2007

 Here's What Happens:

-You go to a trusted bank or mortgage company to discuss your financial situation and they pull a credit report to qualify you for a loan.
+You go to a bank or mortgage company to discuss your financial situation and they pull a credit report to qualify you for a loan.
 This triggers an alert in the system that you are in the market for credit.
 The bureau then compiles lists of consumer reports and re-sells them to other lenders on 'trigger lists'.
-They are re-selling not just your contact details but your actual credit report.
+They are re-selling not just your contact details but may be sharing your actual credit report.

-Of course the buyers of these lists target the top FICO score clients first.
+Buyers of the lists target the top FICO score clients first.
 You may start getting unsolicited calls.
 Lots of calls.
-Some people report being harassed dawn to dusk.
-The callers may imply they are calling from your bank or processor.
-They make fantastic offers offering ridiculous teaser rates for huge sums of money.
+The callers may even imply they are calling from your bank or processor.
+We have heard of fantastic offers and ridiculous teaser rates for huge sums of money.
 It doesn't seem to matter if you have an unlisted number --the calls just keep coming.
-If you are listed on the Do Not Call List, you can certainly report the offenders at the Do Not Call Registry

-www.donotcall.gov.
+To stop this cold, egister your phone number on the Do Not Call List.
+You can then report the offenders at the Do Not Call Registry www.donotcall.gov.
 The fines are pretty stiff so if you tell a caller you are on this list it's unlikely that person will call again.
-The calls and letters offering all kinds of credit just keep coming.

 Stop this practice: "Opt Out" on this website: www.optoutprescreen.com or call 1-888-567-8688